 COP26 concluded on November 13 with a deal between almost 200 countries to significantly ramp up global climate action.
 The final Glasgow Climate Pact (“the Pact”) ties sovereign countries to new commitments on curbing emissions, spending on climate adaptation, trading carbon offsets, and transitioning away from fossil fuels, to name just a few.
-In this blog, we examine how government efforts to fulfill the Pact are likely to affect the private sector.
+In this blog, we examine how government efforts to fulfill the Glasgow Pact are likely to affect the private sector.

 1.5°C stays alive

-The Pact formally requests all 197 Parties to the United Nations Framework Convention on Climate Change (UNFCCC) to “revisit and strengthen the 2030 targets in their national determined contributions [NDCs]”, meaning their emissions-reduction plans, so as to align them with “the Paris Agreement temperature goal by the end of 2022”.
+The Glasgow Climate Pact formally requests all 197 Parties to the United Nations Framework Convention on Climate Change (UNFCCC) to “revisit and strengthen the 2030 targets in their national determined contributions [NDCs]”, meaning their emissions-reduction plans, so as to align them with “the Paris Agreement temperature goal by the end of 2022”.
 It further requests the UNFCCC secretariat update its “synthesis report” on countries’ NDCs and their temperature alignment on an annual basis.

 These provisions principally relate to limiting global temperature increases to 1.5°C above pre-industrial levels.
 “Keeping 1.5 alive” was a key objective of many of the COP26 constituents, to reduce the destructive consequences that a temperature rise above this threshold implies.
-The Pact even describes the carbon dioxide reductions that countries have to make to meet this limit — 45% by 2030 relative to 2010 levels, and to net zero around 2050 — though it does not contain a resolution binding Parties to achieve these cuts.
+The Glasgow Climate Pact even describes the carbon dioxide reductions that countries have to make to meet this limit — 45% by 2030 relative to 2010 levels, and to net zero around 2050 — though it does not contain a resolution binding Parties to achieve these cuts.

-Still, by forcing Parties to “revisit” their NDCs before next year’s COP, the Pact will induce some countries to reconsider their targets and redraw their emissions pathways.
+Still, by forcing Parties to “revisit” their NDCs before next year’s COP, the Glasgow Pact will induce some countries to reconsider their targets and redraw their emissions pathways.
 And this will cascade down to business, likely pushing many organizations to accelerate their own decarbonization plans.
-In addition, by laying out the “45% by 2030” emissions target in black and white, the Pact has set a clear benchmark for evaluating the credibility of businesses’ climate transition plans.
+In addition, by laying out the “45% by 2030” emissions target in black and white, the Glasgow Pact has set a clear benchmark for evaluating the credibility of businesses’ climate transition plans.
 Those that fail to integrate this target could find themselves the target of climate activists, investors, and even legislators.

 Climate finance pledges pumped up